Go Ad-Free

 “However, nicotine intake through smoking would not be beneficial.
 Any positive effects would be outweighed by the significant harm caused by the other toxic components in cigarette smoke.”

-This brings us to a recent question from a visitor to this website.
+This brings us to another question from a visitor to this website.

 Q. My brother is approaching 81 and is having difficulties with his memory.
 His doctor has prescribed donepezil.